 This is the first thing you need to learn if you want to dive into the world of serious photography.
 The exposure triangle consists of three settings you need to keep in check in order to properly expose an image.
 These are aperture, shutter speed, and ISO.
 Let’s touch a bit on each one of them.

 The exposure triangle is the first thing you need to learn when getting serious with photography.

+This is a photography term you’ve probably heard often.
 Aperture is defined by the size of the opening with which light can enter the camera.
-Aperture is measured in f-stops, which is a ratio of the focal length divided by the opening size.
+It is measured in f-stops, which is a ratio of the focal length divided by the opening size.
 The smaller the f-stop the wider the opening.
 An f/1.8 aperture is wider than f/2.8, for example.